Thank you! Your submission has been received!

 Published on

-Ignoring the problem sends a message that your standards are suggestions.
-Overreacting sends a message that your leadership is volatile.
-Accountability, when done well, is not about punishment.
-It is about clarity, consistency, and care.
+Accountability, done well, isn't about punishment.
+It's about clarity, consistency, and care.
 It protects your strongest staff.
 It preserves trust.
-And it reinforces what your center truly stands for.
+And it reinforces what your center actually stands for.

 Start with Values, Not Emotion

-The Safety Caveat: When You Cannot Wait
+When You Can't Wait

 1. Stop the behavior immediately.